Utsunomiya Station: Lines

-In addition, Utsunomiya Station will be the terminus of the Utsunomiya Light Rail line.

 Layout

 The elevated Shinkansen platforms are designed to handle 16-car trains.
-Inbound and Outbound trains have their own platform.
-An additional two through (passing) tracks (lines 2 and 3) are located between the platforms.
+Inbound and outbound trains have their own platform.
+An additional two through (passing) tracks (tracks 2 and 3) are located between the platforms.

 The platforms for local trains are a combination of both island and individual platforms, designed to handle 15-car trains.
 A side track (often used for freight trains) is located between platforms 5 and 7.

 LED information signboards are located on the 2nd-floor concourse both outside and within the ticket gates.
 Further LED signboards are located on each individual platform.

 Platforms

 Some Nikkō Line trains operate from platform 7.
 Some Utsunomiya Line trains operate from platform 5.